lixo19858/GitBook-HyperliquidRecoveryBot/en/faq.md

 1. Don't panic, record error information
 2. Check if network connection is normal
 3. Check if some operations have been completed
-4. Contact technical support and provide detailed information

 ### Q: What to do if assets don't reach target address?
 **A:** If assets don't reach target address:
 1. Check transaction hash status in blockchain explorer
 2. Confirm if target address is correct
 3. Wait for more block confirmations
-4. If confirmed there's a problem, contact technical support immediately

-### Q: How to contact technical support?
-**A:** Ways to contact technical support:
-- Use feedback function within the bot
-- Describe problems and operation steps in detail
-- Provide relevant time, address, transaction hash and other information
-- Mark "urgent" for emergency situations

 ## 📊 Other Questions